ivcap-works/ivcap-docs/operator-manual/Index.md

 The Intelligent Visual Collaboration Analytics Platform __IVCAP__ operates as a Software as a Service that enables researchers and analytics providers to use and implement services to collect, process, or analyse visual datasets.

-The intended audience for this guide are the Systems Engineers and Admin staff who will deploy, support and maintain the __IVCAP__ systems configuration (configuration management).

 IVCAP is a complex software systems using a microservices architecture that enables flexibility, portability, component re-use, and service providers to add custom bespoke services tailored for their specific user needs.
 The configuration management is captured and managed in the [IVCAP-core](https://github.com/reinventingscience/ivcap-core) Repo along with the code.

+### Intended audience

+The intended audience for this guide are the Systems Engineers and Admin staff who provision cloud services and will deploy, support, and maintain the __IVCAP__ systems.

 ## Architecture

 IVCAP uses cloud infrastructure such as Azure, Amazon Web Services (AWS) to host its constituent services and software components.
 [Terraform](https://www.terraform.io/) is used to provision and manage the infrastructure.

+### External applications & services
 Core External services and components include:
 * [Kubernetes](https://kubernetes.io/) to containerise and deploy discrete services that provide analytics on IVCAP.
 Use [Minikube](https://minikube.sigs.k8s.io/docs/start/) for a local install.
 * [Magda](https://magda.io/) to hold, catalogue and manage the IVCAP data and meta-data.